Code4HR/open-health-inspection-api/README.md

 This API provides an interface to a MongoDB containing data from the Virginia Department of Health on inspections of food service facilities.
 Data is returned via JSON.
 To get the current list of routes make a call to the root URL.

+It can be implemented very simply using Flask with [WSGI on Apache](http://flask.pocoo.org/docs/deploying/mod_wsgi/), or very simply on [Heroku with Gunicorn](https://devcenter.heroku.com/articles/getting-started-with-python).

 Routes implemented:

 * /vendors - provides a complete list of food service vendors